Upstatement/skela-wp-theme/MULTISITE.md

 > NOTE: After selecting your domain structure, you cannot change it.
 If you wish to change your domain structure, refer to the [Troubleshooting](#-troubleshooting) section to destroy the Docker container and start over.

-## 🛠Step 3: Configure Scripts and Nginx
+## 🛠 Step 3: Configure Scripts and Nginx

 WordPress will then provide you some code you need to add to your files in order to enable your network.